When purchasing an SSL certificate, customers can choose between one of the following SSL Validation Types:

 What are the SSL validation types?

-The main benefits from using SSL are the security (via encryption) that it provides and the trust it builds between you and your users.
+The main benefits of using SSL are the security (via encryption) that it provides and the trust it builds between you and your users.

 In terms of security, the SSL types (or validation types) provide the same levels of encryption.

 For trust building, however, each validation type validates certain aspects of your website and business.

 1. Domain Validation (DV) SSL Certificates